SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDM-600 Serial.md

 ## About

-This driver uses serial communication to retrieve information from the device and to set the device configuration.For more information, refer to the following page: <http://www.comtechefdata.com/support/docs/satellitemodemdocs>.
+This driver uses serial communication to retrieve information from the device and to set the device configuration.
+For more information, refer to the following page: <http://www.comtechefdata.com/support/docs/satellitemodemdocs>.

 ### Version Info